ZhangJD-ong/STRIDE/README.md

 # STRIDE
-A universal self-supervised denoiser for fluorescence optical microscopy imaging
+A universal self-supervised denoiser for fluorescence optical microscopy imaging.

 ## Paper:
 The paper is under reviewed, arxiv preprint is availabled at: